Linguistics Experiential Learning Grant

 Experiential learning at BYU is defined on the BYU website as follows:

-In order to apply for the scholarship, students must be enrolled fulltime, be either juniors or seniors in one of the department’s undergraduate majors (Linguistics, English Language, and Editing and Publishing) and should have a clear reason for the use of the scholarship.
+In order to apply for the scholarship, students must be enrolled full-time, be either juniors or seniors in one of the department’s undergraduate majors (Linguistics, Applied English Linguistics, and Editing and Publishing) and should have a clear reason for the use of the scholarship.
 Preference may be given to students with financial need and/or a strong academic record.

 As part of the application, students will need to include justification for the need and use of the funds, a proposed budget, and a timeline for using the funds.
 In addition, students need to ask a faculty member from our department to write a brief letter of recommendation.
 (Please share the instructions below with the faculty member).

 Grant recipients will be informed via email.

 For the faculty member — Please include the following in your letter of recommendation: